am1ru1/nextjs-base/README.md

 9. VScode configured with Prettier and NextJS debug settings.
 Install https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode.
 10. Directory structure with components and lib
 11. GitHub codeql scan and dependabot
+12. Jest test with simple check on index page

 To consider for your own customization